 There are days, especially early on in parenting, when you want to take a picture of every little move Baby makes – and this is not a bad impulse.
 Every day, they get a little bigger, and they have grown enough by now that even pictures from a few months before can seem like a blast from the past.

 - No such thing as taboo

 Everybody has a different threshold for what they consider to be off-limit subjects.
 But by now, not only are you bound to be a lot more comfortable talking about somebody else’s bodily functions (especially bodily fluids), but you also probably have a lot more pee, poop, or puke stories than you ever needed or wanted.
 Just remember – not everyone has had the same shift in point of view, so save these stories for your fellow parents.

 - Shift in strategy

 When you started out as a parent, you probably had at least an idea about how you would be as a parent.
 You may have had ideas about how Baby would eat or sleep or what you and your partner would do about discipline.
 In practice, though, so many of the things you were planning on can go straight out the window – and maybe they should.
-The ideas you have before and during pregnancy are about your idea of what Baby will be like, but he is his own person, and the ideas you had ahead of time might not have fit him at all.
+The ideas you have before and during pregnancy are about your idea of what Baby will be like, but they are their own person, and the ideas you had ahead of time might not have fit them at all.